Inductive Matrix Completion and Root-MUSIC-Based Channel Estimation for Intelligent Reflecting Surface (IRS)-Aided Hybrid MIMO Systems: The Proposed Channel Estimator

 Denote by $(\theta_{I, a, l}, \theta_{I, e, l})$ the pair of the azimuth and elevation components of the AoA for the $l$-th path impinging on the IRS and similarly for those of the AoD of the $l$-th path departing the IRS by $(\phi_{I, a, l}, \phi_{I, e, l})$.
 Following the change of variables as in (\ref{uv}), we can rewrite the steering matrix in (\ref{Zmatrix}) for the UPA as

 where

 In this case, the estimation of the outer angles follows that for the ULA case in Section III-B. The IRS angle estimation now amounts to estimating $(\mb u, \mb v)$.
 In order to achieve high accuracy with low training overhead and low computational complexity, we propose to switch on only an L-shaped subarray as illustrated in Fig. \ref{LShaped} during the IRS angle estimation.
-The same DFT phase shifts matrix $\bar{\bm \Omega}$ as in (\ref{Omegabar}) is applied to the subarray.
+The corresponding IRS phase shift matrix $\bar{\bm \Omega}$ during the Stage-2 training can still be expressed as (\ref{Omegabar}).
+Specifically, the DFT matrix $\bm \Theta \in \mathbb{C}^{D\times D}$ is applied to the IRS elements in the L-shaped subarray only (which are indexed by $1\le n \le D$) while the zero matrix $\mb 0$ is applied to the remaining IRS elements.
 The observation after completing the Stage-2 training can then be modeled similarly to (\ref{Ztilde}) as

 where $\widetilde{\mb A}_I(\mb u,\mb v) \in \mathbb C^{D \times L_F L_G}$ is the array response matrix of the L-shaped subarray.
 It is clear that the IRS angle information is embedded in the row subspace of $\widetilde{\mb Z}$.